Octet and decuplet baryon $\sigma$-terms and mass decompositions: Introduction

-{\it Introduction.}--- Matrix elements that quantify the scalar quark content of baryons are important for understanding chiral symmetry breaking in quantum chromodynamics (QCD), as well as the decomposition of baryon masses from the energy-momentum tensor (EMT) \cite{Ji:1995prd, Ji:1995prl, Yang:2018, Liu:2021}.
-Usually referred to as ``$\sigma$-terms'', they can be used to calculate the trace anomaly of the EMT, whose existence may explain the confinement of quarks in hadrons~\cite{Ji:1995prd, Liu:2021, Ji:2021pys}.
-They also play an important role in building dark matter models, where $\sigma$-terms often appear in the couplings of spin-1/2 dark matter particles to scalar quark bilinears~\cite{Giedt:2009mr, Beane:2013, Hill:2015, Hoferichter:2019, Davoudi:2021, Batell:2019}.
-While there are numerous reasons to have precise and accurate determinations of baryon $\sigma$-terms, in practice these have been rather difficult to determine consistently from phenomenology.
+With the scheduled construction of the Electron-Ion Collider and plans underway for elaborating its physics program, the origin of the nucleon's mass has been identified as one of the most important problems in hadronic physics for the next decade \cite{EIC:2021}.
+In any decomposition of a baryon's mass, matrix elements that quantify its scalar quark content, usually referred to as $\sigma$-terms, play a crucial role \cite{Ji:1995prd, Ji:1995prl, Yang:2018, Liu:2021, Metz:2020, Lorce:2017, Ji:2021, Hatta:2018sqd, Tanaka:2018nae, Lorce:2021xku}.
+Additionally, $\sigma$-terms can be used to calculate the trace anomaly of the energy-momentum tensor (EMT), whose existence may explain quark confinement~\cite{Ji:1995prd, Liu:2021, Ji:2021pys}, and are important for understanding chiral symmetry breaking in quantum chromodynamics (QCD).
+They also frequently appear in dark matter models in the couplings of spin-1/2 dark matter particles to scalar quark bilinears~\cite{Giedt:2009mr, Beane:2013, Hill:2015, Hoferichter:2019, Davoudi:2021, Batell:2019}.
+For these and other applications it is crucial to have precise and accurate determinations of baryon $\sigma$-terms.

 The best determined $\sigma$-terms are those of the nucleon.
 Its light ($u$ and $d$) quark contribution, commonly referred to as the pion-nucleon $\sigma$-term, $\sigma_{\pi N}$, was determined by Gasser {\it et al.}~\cite{Gasser:1990} from an analysis of $\pi N$ scattering in the early 1990s.
-These studies, along with $\sigma$-term extractions from chiral extrapolations of baryon mass lattice QCD data \cite{Aoki:2019, Young:2010, Ren:2012, Shanahan:2012wh, Shanahan:2013cd, Ren:2015}, predict a ``canonical'' magnitude of $\sigma_{\pi N} \approx 45$~MeV.
+These studies, along with $\sigma$-term extractions from chiral extrapolations of baryon mass lattice QCD data~\cite{Aoki:2019, Young:2010, Ren:2012, Shanahan:2012wh, Shanahan:2013cd, Ren:2015}, predict a ``canonical'' magnitude of $\sigma_{\pi N} \approx 45$~MeV.
 This value is also typically supported by direct lattice simulations of $\sigma_{\pi N}$~\cite{Aoki:2019, BMW:2016, RQCD:2016, ETM:2020}.
-More recent calculations of $\sigma_{\pi N}$ determined from pionic atom scattering experiments predict a magnitude of around 60~MeV \cite{Hoferichter:2015, Friedman:2019}, in tension with the smaller canonical predictions.
+More recent calculations of $\sigma_{\pi N}$ determined from pionic atom scattering experiments predict a magnitude of around 60~MeV~\cite{Alarcon:2012, Hoferichter:2015, Friedman:2019, Alarcon:2021}, in tension with the smaller canonical predictions.
+A flavor decomposition of the larger $\sigma_{\pi N}$ was made using baryon chiral perturbation theory in an effort to understand this discrepancy~\cite{Severt:2019}.